quantnetwork/blockchain-developer-exercises-foundations/Exercise1.md

 ### Troubleshooting
-This exercise was tested in Ubuntu 20.04.2 LTS Release: 20.04 Codename: focal, with nvm version 0.35.3, and node version 16.3.0.
+This exercise was tested firstly in Ubuntu 20.04.2 LTS Release: 20.04 Codename: focal, with nvm version 0.35.3, and node version 16.3.0.

+This exercise was additionally tested in MacOS Monterey Version 12.0.1, with nvm version 0.39.0, and node version 16.3.0.

 #### Error: bad decrypt